tushararora-dev/Advanced_Securifide_Advisory_Task/README.md

 ---

 ## 📈 Optional Enhancements

-- [ ] Export IOCs to CSV
-- [ ] Add ML classifier for suspicious URLs
-- [ ] Use Celery for async background jobs
 - [ ] Replace JSON with MongoDB or Elasticsearch
 - [ ] Add charts with Chart.js / ECharts